kubb-labs/kubb/docs/getting-started/configure.md

 :::

 ### root
-Project root directory.
-This can be an absolute path or a path relative to the location of your `kubb.config.ts` file.
+The project root directory, which can be either an absolute path or a path relative to the location of your `kubb.config.ts` file.

 |          |                |
 |---------:|:---------------|